mozilla/kitsune/docs/patching.rst

    single-commit.
 Large features may differ.

-All bug fixes, changes, new features, etc, should be done on a "feature branch", which just means "any branch besides ``master``."
-You should make sure your local ``master`` branch is up to date (see above) before starting a new feature branch.
+All bug fixes, changes, new features, etc, should be done on a "feature branch", which just means "any branch besides ``main``."
+You should make sure your local ``main`` branch is up to date (see above) before starting a new feature branch.
 Your feature branch should include the bug number in the branch name, if applicable.

 ::

-    git checkout master
+    git checkout main
     git fetch mozilla
-    git reset --hard upstream/master  # Update local master. git checkout -b my-feature-branch-123456  # Some logical name.
+    git reset --hard upstream/main  # Update local main. git checkout -b my-feature-branch-123456  # Some logical name.

 Now you're on a feature branch, go ahead and make your changes.
 Assuming you